blazjerman/DDC-Manual/detailed.md

 permalink: /detailed/
 ---

+This section provides a detailed explanation of the clock’s operation.
+It is recommended for users who already have a basic understanding of electronics and some knowledge of transistors.

 The clock includes many LED indicators to show how the system works (details about LED functions are provided below).
 The indicator LEDs operate at low current to increase their lifespan—most run at 2 mA, except for the display LEDs, which are driven at around 15 mA due to multiplexing and their lower brightness.

 All other components on the board are high quality.
 All ceramic capacitors are C0G type from Murata Electronics, and the transistors and diodes are sourced from ON Semiconductor.